Jabari Wamble: Expired nomination to federal court of appeals

-Nomination to district court
+Failed nomination to district court

 On February 22, 2023, President Biden announced his intent to nominate Wamble to serve as a United States district judge of the United States District Court for the District of Kansas.
 On February 27, 2023, his nomination was sent to the Senate.
-President Biden nominated Wamble to the seat vacated by Judge Julie A. Robinson, who assumed senior status on January 14, 2022.
-His nomination is pending before the Senate Judiciary Committee.
+Biden nominated Wamble to the seat vacated by Judge Julie A. Robinson, who assumed senior status on January 14, 2022.
+Senators Jerry Moran and Roger Marshall withheld their support of Wamble's nomination because of a lack of clarity over who would be nominated to a seat on the Tenth Circuit.

+On May 23, 2023, Wamble asked the Biden administration to withdraw his nomination.
+There were fears that the American Bar Association would rate him "not qualified."
+The US Attorney's office in Kansas was held in contempt of court for failing to cooperate with an investigation in which prosecutors accessed confidential phone calls between attorneys and clients at Leavenworth Detention Center.
+Wamble was involved in the case and reportedly offered conflicting statements regarding how he handled one of the recordings, resulting in criticism of Wamble.
+On May 30, 2023, the White House officially withdrew his nomination.

 Personal life

 Wamble is married to Marissa Cleaver and is the son-in-law of Missouri Congressman Emanuel Cleaver.